jiwonz/rbx-koact/README.md

 - Returns a value from the given context.

 ### `useState`
+`warning` This function is only available in function component scope
 ```lua
 useState: (initialValue: any?) -> (any?, (value) -> ())
 ```